 We illustrate the electronic differences in an isolated Be atom and in the bonded Be atom in the orbital energy-level diagram below.
 These diagrams represent each orbital by a horizontal line (indicating its energy) and each electron by an arrow.
 Energy increases toward the top of the diagram.
 We use one upward arrow to indicate one electron in an orbital and two arrows (up and down) to indicate two electrons of opposite spin.

 When atomic orbitals hybridize, the valence electrons occupy the newly created orbitals.
-The Be atom had two valence electrons, so each of the sp orbitals gets one of these electrons.
+The Be atom has two valence electrons, so each sp orbitals receives one of these electrons.
 Each of these electrons pairs up with the unpaired electron on a chlorine atom when a hybrid orbital and a chlorine orbital overlap during the formation of the Be–Cl bonds.

 Any central atom surrounded by just two regions of valence electron density in a molecule will exhibit sp hybridization.
 Other examples include the mercury atom in the linear HgCl2 molecule, the zinc atom in Zn(CH3)2, which contains a linear C–Zn–C arrangement, and the carbon atoms in HCCH and CO2.